Al-Saqib/Dynamic-contact-infection-forecast/README.md

 ### Statistical analysis

-The cleaned datasets are finally analysed following the paper by (i) performing a univariate analysis over variables grouped and averaged across patients and (ii) fitting a predictive disease state model.
+The cleaned datasets are finally analysed following the paper by (i) performing a univariate analysis over variables grouped and averaged across patients and (ii) fitting a model to predict disease.
 The prediction model is implemented using `caret` and thus can be flexibly changed and compared.

 ```R
 # Univariate analysis